-The Company accounts for uncertain tax positions recognized in the consolidated financial statements by prescribing a morelikely-than-not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+The Company accounts for uncertain tax positions recognized in the consolidated financial statements by prescribing a more-likely-than-not threshold for financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Interest and penalties, if applicable, related to uncertain tax positions would be recognized as a component of income tax expense.
-The Company has no recorded liabilities for uncertain tax positions as of December 31, 2013 or 2012.
+The Company has no recorded liabilities for uncertain tax positions as of December 31, 2014 or 2013.